huangsam/ultimate-python/CONTRIBUTING.md

 The repository consists of documentation and Python modules.
 Before you contribute to the repository with a pull request, review all the standards listed in upcoming sections.
-That way, you can uphold the craftsmanship of this project and still make an impact on the developers using this project for learning purposes.
+That way, you can maintain the craftsmanship of this project and still make an impact on the developers using this project for learning purposes.